Mary Baker Eddy: Use of medicine

+realized."
+However, as Eddy's use of medicine became public, she had to reconcile this with her doctrines, formulating several exceptions to the principle of radical reliance.
+On December 2, 1900, the Boston Herald reported on a lecture at the Episcopal Congress in Boston where Eddy was criticized for stating that she was able to cure bone diseases despite having gone to a dentist to have teeth pulled, to which Eddy responded in the same issue.
+Shortly thereafter, Eddy publicly announced that Christian Scientists would be allowed to visit dentists, a policy which remains to this day.

+In 1905, Eddy wrote in a new edition of Science and Health that allowed Christian Scientists afflicted by severe pain which they were not able to treat themselves to "call a surgeon, who would give him a hypodermic injection", following bouts of severe pain as a result of kidney stones.
 There is controversy about how much Eddy used morphine.
 Biographers Ernest Sutherland Bates and Edwin Franden Dakin described Eddy as a morphine addict.
 Miranda Rice, a friend and close student of Eddy, told a newspaper in 1906: "I know that Mrs. Eddy was addicted to morphine in the seventies."
 A diary kept by Calvin Frye, Eddy's personal secretary, suggests that Eddy occasionally reverted to "the old morphine habit" when she was in pain.
 Gill writes that the prescription of morphine was normal medical practice at the time, and that "I remain convinced that Mary Baker Eddy was never addicted to morphine."

 Eddy recommended to her son that, rather than go against the law of the state, he should have her grandchildren vaccinated.
 She also paid for a mastectomy for her sister-in-law.
-Eddy used glasses for several years for very fine print, but later dispensed with them almost entirely, claiming she could read fine print with ease.
+Eddy used glasses for several years for very fine print, but later said she had dispensed with them almost entirely and could read fine print with ease.
 In 1907, Arthur Brisbane interviewed Eddy.
-At one point he picked up a periodical, selected at random a paragraph, and asked Eddy to read it.
-According to Brisbane, at the age of eighty six, she read the ordinary magazine type without glasses.
-Towards the end of her life she was frequently attended by physicians.
+At one point, he picked up a periodical, selected a paragraph at random, and asked Eddy to read it.
+According to Brisbane, at the age of eighty-six, she read the ordinary magazine type without glasses.
+Towards the end of her life, she was frequently attended by physicians.